MaximKaygorodov/MaximKaygorodov/README.md

-<h1>Hi, I'm Max!</h1>

-<h2>👨‍💻 Software Development Projects:</h2>

-- <b>I had commercial experience at careerist.com for 3 years as a fullstack engineer.</b>

-- <b>I made a funny little game to demonstarte my flexability</b>
-  - [Check it out](https://maximkaygorodov.github.io/BouncyBalls/)
-  - [See the code ](https://github.com/MaximKaygorodov/BouncyBalls)

-- <b>Some of my personal projects are still in progress</b>
+<h1>Hi, I'm Max!
+I m a software developer with 6+ years of experience in NodeJS, React, SQL and noSQL</h1>

+- Just a dev trying to make the world a little better, one commit at a time. 👯

-<h2>👨‍💼 How I can help you:</h2>
+<h2>👨‍💼 How I can be usfull you:</h2>

 - Major perfomance optimisation of back-end server code and algorithms
 - Refactor, develop and optimise high load code
-- Design and test major database migration
+- Normalise and maintain database
 - Lead and maintain dedicated project
-- Hubspot integration
+- CRM integration
-- Migrate Sequilize code to Prisma ORM
-- Implement pages in Learning Management System
+- Do all kind of stuff with backofice systems
-- Integrate with CPA (cost per action) networks such as Rakuten, CityAds, Admitad
+- Integrate with CPA (cost per action) networks

 <h2> 🤳 Connect with me:</h2>

+- <b>I made a funny little game to demonstarte my flexability</b>
+  - [Check it out](https://maximkaygorodov.github.io/BouncyBalls/)
+  - [See the code ](https://github.com/MaximKaygorodov/BouncyBalls)

 <a href="https://www.linkedin.com/in/maxim-kaygorodov-9b2b341b3">LinkedIn</a> <a href="https://t.me/Makosok">Telegram</a>